A2P vs P2P SMS messaging: Differences breakdown

 • Conversational, informational, or transactional

 The main goal in A2P messaging is to reach as many people as possible, not necessarily to get feedback.
-For example, if a Business with a large customer base wants to launch a new promotional marketing campaign, they can use A2P bulk SMS as one of their promotional channels.
+For example, if a business with a large customer base wants to launch a new promotional marketing campaign, they can use A2P bulk SMS as one of their promotional channels.
 In this case, this type of communication would be one-way, as no response is required from the receiver.

 In other cases, however, the communication can be two-way, if the A2P message was sent for transactional or conversational purposes.
 A good example of this would be to process a payment or schedule an appointment.

-What is P2P messaging
+What is P2P messaging?

 P2P SMS, or Person-to-Person messaging, is a basic text message exchange between two people through a mobile network.
 These are messages or private conversations we have with our friends and family.
-In other words, P2P messaging is more personal communication rather than commercial-related.
+In other words, P2P messaging is personal communication – not commercial-related.
+Mobile network operators (MNOs) usually act as the bridge that connects people through SMS.

 However, in some countries, application-based communication may be permitted.
 For example, two people texting through native mobile apps would almost always be P2P SMS.
 Unless these two people were messaging through some API, it could be P2P or A2P.